ndricimrr/CS319_SEC2_2C/play/README.md

 The setup will install the game in your computer and will add a desktop shortcut as well.
 The setup works just like any other setup you are used to when installing games.

-Notice that you have to select the "Install anyway" option on the windows prompt(or select More Info ).
+Notice that you have to select the "Install anyway" option on the windows prompt(or select More Info > Run Anyway on Windows 10  ).
 Surely, since I was not willing to pay extra 100 dollars just to sign the executable, windows will ask for your permission.

 Setup has a password.
 Password can be found by a friendly email sent at ndricimrr@gmail.com.
 I'll reply the password instantly.
 Could put the password here but I need some appreciation for the 3 month work ;).
 Sth like "Hey, I liked your game from Github.
 Could you give me the password :D"
 ************************************************************************************************************************************